valderpan/Bioinformatics-scripts-in-fafu-cgb/3D_genomics/README.md

-# This directory is used to store some scripts written when learning 3D genomics
+# Some scripts written when learning 3D genomics